Intercept Pharmaceuticals Reports Third Quarter 2021 Financial Results and Provides Business Update

 About Liver Fibrosis due to NASH

 Nonalcoholic steatohepatitis (NASH) is a serious progressive liver disease caused by excessive fat accumulation in the liver that induces chronic inflammation, resulting in progressive fibrosis (scarring) that can lead to cirrhosis, eventual liver failure, cancer and death.
 Advanced fibrosis is associated with a substantially higher risk of liver-related morbidity and mortality in patients with NASH.
-In
+There are currently no medications approved for the treatment of NASH.

 About the REGENERATE Study